 In a rush to leave so that she isn't caught by either man, she accidentally scrapes the car next to her, which is incidentally Mong-ryong's car.
 The two start a heated argument over the phone about the fender bender, not recognizing each others' voices after so many years.
 Chun-hyang's assistant ends up meeting Mong-ryong to pay for the damages to his car.
 Several crooks who had been trailing Mong-ryong the D.A. assume the assistant is an informant and kidnap him.
 After Mong-ryong and the police rescue him, he leaves with Chun-hyang.
 Mong-ryong is informed that the wedding picture from high school that Mong-ryong and Chun-hyang took was among the documents the assistant had in his possession.
 Mong-ryong finally realizes that Chun-hyang was not with Director Byun all these years.
 He eventually finds Chun-hyang again, who spurns him as she is still worried about Byun's threats regarding the old doctored videotape which would implicate Mong-ryong in a crime.
 Mong-ryong starts investigating Byun's company for illegal activities.

 Will Mong-ryong ever succeed in uncovering Byun's illegal activities, and putting the crooks behind bars who are after him due to all his successes in exposing the top brass in their organization?
 Will he ever succeed in winning Chun-hyang back to him, or will her own life be put in jeopardy from the thugs he seeks to arrest?
-Delightful Girl Choon Hyang is very entertaining and boasts a capable and attractive cast, plus a nice music score (it is available for download on I-Tunes).
+Delightful Girl Choon Hyang is very entertaining and boasts a capable and attractive cast, plus a nice music score.
 It does have an unusual twist of being part comedy and part melodrama.
 Some people gravitate to that but others prefer a more consistent genre of K-drama.
 Personally I quite enjoy a show that mixes comedy with melodrama, but what I have troubles with is when there is an abrupt change in a show's direction: for this one it's basically a romantic comedy up to about episode 13 out of 17, but then when several years pass in the characters' lives the show becomes mostly a melodrama with crime elements thrown in and only touches of comedy here and there.
 The last episodes rated over 30% for this show so obviously the change didn't lose ratings for the Hong Sisters!

 You can buy a DVD Set at AMAZON.
 Enjoy!